 singing, “You will notice we say brother and sister ‘round here . . . .”
 In reality, Ellen White is the spiritual mother of the Adventist family, and I mean that respectfully because she had a

 profound impact on my life—both good and bad.
-Before I graduated from the SDA college, I decided to read Prophetess of Health, by
+Before I graduated from my second SDA college, I decided to read Prophetess of Health, by

 Dr. Ronald Numbers, a former Adventist.
 Prophetess of Health approached the health teachings of Ellen White from the standpoint of a careful historian rather than from the perspective